 The committee's business liaison, Jeannie Smith, is in the process of contacting area businesses and individuals for contributions toward the festival.
 Call Jeannie Smith at 301-345-1091 to have a company, or a person, be recognized in writing either on stage or in the festival program.

-The plans for entertainment, kids' games, and the pet show are completed and these events appear to be the best and most fun ever.
+The plans for entertainment, Marthea Lewis 301-552-9078 to kids' games, and the pet show are completed and these events appear to be the best and most fun ever.

 Next Festival Meeting